huijing/huijing.github.io/_drafts/sms-in-the-browser.md

 ![](https://cdn.glitch.com/03f552cb-b122-492c-94c5-0802f09a5185%2Ffirst-inbound.png?1545705618197)

-## Sending SMS from the browser with Nexmo's Messages API
+## Sending SMS From the Browser With Nexmo's Messages API

-### Creating a Messages application
+### Creating a Messages Application

 Next, go back to your Nexmo dashboard and navigate to the *Create an application* page under the *Messages and Dispatch* section on the sidebar.
 Fill in your application name, and the webhook URLs with your Glitch app URL as the host.
 You will also need to generate a public/private key pair, which will prompt you to download the `private.key` file.